JohnnyDelphino/UnoJohnnyBuildInfo/README.md

 # Arduino requirements

-Due to the reason the Arduino only acts passive and reacts to serial input.
-It needs to implement the **Firmata**-Protocol.
+Due to the reason the Arduino only acts passive and reacts to serial input it needs to implement the **Firmata**-Protocol.
 You can simply flash it from your Arduino IDE.
 Go to File > Examples > Firmata > StandardFirmata to open the Sourcecode.
 After opening flash it to your connected Arduino.

 # Start script